Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Limitations

 \section{Limitations}

 There are a few limitations to our approach, which stem from assumptions made to establish the evaluation pipeline.

 \begin{itemize} \item We implement an evaluation pipeline on a single dataset, which we were part of creating, and did not test its compliance with additional datasets. \item We assume a relatively accurate intent classifier, referred to as an Oracle, is available.
 Thus, our evaluation is not suited for cold-start scenarios. \item We assume the intents covered by the Oracle indeed cover most intents expressed in the data.
 It is quite possible that \logsdataset{} included additional intents, beyond the $181$ covered by the Oracle, which probably impacted the accuracy of the evaluation.
-We note, though, that automatic evaluation, as proposed in this work, is always prune to such issues. \item We evaluated only certain unsupervised methods for intent discovery.
+We note, though, that automatic evaluation, as proposed in this work, is always prone to such issues. \item We evaluated only certain unsupervised methods for intent discovery.
+Other systems may perform better than the reported baselines. \item We evaluated only certain unsupervised methods for intent discovery.
 Other systems, e.g., Watson Assistant Intent Recommendation,\footnote{\url{https://cloud.ibm.com/docs/assistant?topic=assistant-intent-recommendations}} may perform better than the reported baselines. \end{itemize}